marmelab/react-admin/docs/CreateEdit.md

 The `<SimpleForm>` component receives the `record` as prop from its parent component.
 It is responsible for rendering the actual form.
 It is also responsible for validating the form data.
 Finally, it receives a `handleSubmit` function as prop, to be called with the updated record as argument when the user submits the form.

 The `<SimpleForm>` renders its child components line by line (within `<div>` components).
 It accepts Input and Field components as children.
 It relies on `react-final-form` for form handling.
 Note that some props of `react-final-form` is given by `react-admin` as the result of a design choice.
 For instance, `keepDirtyOnReinitialize` is set to be `true` in `react-admin`, but it's `false` in `react-final-form` by default.
-However, you can override this props with any values you want because `react-admin` passes down props to to the underlying component in order to give flexibility to developers.
+However, you can override this props with any values you want because `react-admin` passes down props to to the underlying component.

 ![post edition form](./img/post-edition.png)